hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_6_AdvancedGuide.md

 }
 ```

-But this setup has serious drawbacks.
-First, when a test assertion fails in your tests, it becomes unclear what value of the parameter caused it to fail.
+But this setup has serious drawbacks. is_first, when a test assertion fails in your tests, it becomes unclear what value of the parameter caused it to fail.
 You can stream a clarifying message into your `EXPECT`/`ASSERT` statements, but it you'll have to do it with all of them.
 Second, you have to add one such helper function per test.
 What if you have ten tests?
 Twenty?
 A hundred?

 Value-parameterized tests will let you write your test only once and then easily instantiate and run it with an arbitrary number of parameter values.